 Android in general

 …and it grew exponentially.
 Thanks to that, it is now the most widespread mobile OS in the world (with 84.6% market share in Q2 2014 according to TheNextWeb and Strategy Analytics) followed by Apple iOS (11.9%) and later on Windows mobile (2.7%).
-Of course that data varies monthly and different analytics group could give you slightly different result, but the idea is here… Although it’s mostly know for mobile division, it is also being used for consoles, smart watches and smart glasses, cameras etc. It basically makes any hardware “smart”.
+Of course, that data varies monthly and different analytics group could give you slightly different result, but the idea is here… Although it’s mostly known for mobile division, it is also being used for consoles, smart watches, and smart glasses, cameras etc. It basically makes any hardware “smart”.

 AOSP – Android Open Source Project is driven by Google, but not all AOSP devices include GMS (Google Mobile Services).

-While source code is available to everyone, “Android” trademark is not, so manufacturers and carriers have to licence it for legal use.
+While the source code is available to everyone, “Android” trademark is not, so manufacturers and carriers have to license it for legal use.